IsabelGP/boot-camps/outlines/pyGlet-GameMechanics.md

 In this section, you will explore some simple game mechanics available in Python using [pyGlet](https://bitbucket.org/pyglet/pyglet/wiki/Home), which you will need to install using pip into Anaconda with python 3.6.

 There is an excellent & very easy tuturial on basic pyGlet structure which is [available at this link](http://simeonfranklin.com/talk/pyglet/slides.html#slide-1), which you should work your way through.
-Don't worry about making the game suggested in the final slide of the tutorial.
+Unless you are a python expert, don't worry just yet about making the game suggested in the final slide of the tutorial.
 Work through the example below instead.

 Here is some code, call it pyGlet-drawCircles.py, that generates randomly placed circles.
 Note that the makeCircle function actually builds a lists of vertices, which pyGlet then "draws" by sequentially connecting lines between the vertices.
 The functions in the graphicsWindow class behave as follows: